Temporary Autonomous Zone

 T.A.Z.: The Temporary Autonomous Zone is a book by the anarchist writer and poet Hakim Bey (Peter Lamborn Wilson).
-It was published in 1991 by Autonomedia and in 2011 by Pacific Publishing Studio (ISBN 978-1-4609-0177-9).
+It was published in 1991 by Autonomedia and in 2011 by Pacific Publishing Studio.
 It is composed of three sections, "Chaos: The Broadsheets of Ontological Anarchism", "Communiques of the Association for Ontological Anarchy" and "The Temporary Autonomous Zone".

 Themes

 The book describes the socio-political tactic of creating temporary spaces that elude formal structures of control.

 Bey later expanded the concept beyond the "temporary", saying, "We've had to consider the fact that not all existing autonomous zones are 'temporary.'
 Some are ... more-or-less 'permanent.'"
 Hence, the concept of the permanent autonomous zone.

 The titular section is divided up into the following subsections: